Marvellous Mid Sussex: Windmills and Walks around Ditchling

 "Jack and Jill went up the hill..."

 There are many windmills dotted around the area; however the most famous is the pair that sits atop the South Downs: Jack and Jill.
 The names, synonymous with the nursery rhyme, are ideal for this pair, one black (Jack), one white (Jill).
 Jack is privately owned, but Jill, a corn windmill, has been painstakingly restored over the last couple of decades and is regularly open to the public (Sundays 2pm-5pm, May to September, other dates can be organised, as well as open days.
 See www.jillwindmill.org.uk for details).
 When open, you can see the mill in production, take a tour and talk to the very enthusiastic and knowledgeable volunteers.
 You can even buy flour milled by Jill!

 The windmills are located near the village of Clayton, easily accessed from the A23 (take Pyecombe exit then head north on A273, the windmills are signposted).
 There is a car park at the top of the lane from the main road and the fields around the mill are a perfect spot for a picnic or, on a windy day, a bit of kite flying (you won’t be alone!).
-A little further along the A273 is the Jack and Jill Inn, which has a lovely spacious beer garden, a good range of locally sourced food on its menu, and also has en-suite rooms (from £60).
+A little further along the A273 is the Jack and Jill Inn, which has a lovely spacious beer garden; a recently re-furbished children's play area; a good range of locally sourced food on its menu, and also has en-suite rooms (from £65).

 A Walk along the Way

 Alongside the Windmills, runs the ‘South Downs Way’.
 This 160km ‘National Trail’ runs from near Winchester across the Downs to Eastbourne and is suitable for horses, bikes and walkers.
 (See www.nationaltrail.co.uk for maps)